 The most significant argument for building intelligence into a part number is the ability to easily recognize all significant aspects of a component: usage, function, color, finish, mounting or assembly interface, etc. There is a lot of merit in this facet of the system.
 Accordingly, for part reuse CAD designers often recognize a part based on its number when using intelligent numbers.
 This makes finding and reusing the same part in multiple designs easier and reduces the number of duplicate designs.
 Another important aspect is the ability to group, sort, and bias based on the structure of the part number schema.
 When working with other systems and human intervention is required, significant number schemas make handling and identification much easier.
 Next, the structure of intelligent part numbers removes a great deal of ambiguity that can creep into the description field.
 The idea behind the intelligent part number almost eradicates the need for a description field altogether.
 This keeps errors and ambiguity from being introduced from the user's perspective.
 Systems that rely on the description field for searching most likely require the spelling and sometimes case to be correct to accurately match on the search.
 And, if the user misspells a keyword it renders the descriptions intent useless.
 The rigid constructs of most intelligent part numbing systems can help reduce errors of this type.
 Some other less significant benefits stem from the reduction of required data entry, reduced storage requirements based on reduction of descriptive attributes, simplified system interfaces for capturing intelligence about a given component, and ability to still identify components if manufacturing systems are down for some reason.

-2. Arguments against Intelligent Part Numbering Systems
+2. Arguments Against Intelligent Part Numbering Systems

 The list here is a little more involved than the pros.
 I'll try to cover the most impactful arguments, but I'm sure others can add to the list.
 Trying to capture all significant variables that will describe every aspect of a component is next to impossible.
 Accordingly, what is a capacitor is not a self-clinching nut and trying to devise a system that can accurately describe both is difficult at best.
 So how do you handle something like this?
 It's not an easy problem to solve.
 In fact, some companies have spent man-years with some of the brightest minds trying to devise systems to accomplish this only to have the system fall short at some point.

 Secondly is the requirement of having to document or commit to memory how to use and identify part numbers based on an intelligent scheme.
 In today's environment, tenure at a company of 3+ years is becoming more and more rare.
 So the constant indoctrination of individuals to understand the intelligence that has been devised is a costly proposition.
 Look at the frequency of acquisition of companies in today's business climate.
-Growth thru acquisition is the most common method for large corporate expansion and what happens to the part numbering scheme when a company gets acquired?
+Growth through acquisition is the most common method for large corporate expansion, and what happens to the part numbering scheme when a company gets acquired?
 Most times the parent company's numbering methodology is employed going forward.
 When this happens, systems are many times merged, which requires a data migration.
 One of the most significant cost factors in data migration is handling and cleansing erroneous data.
 I've seen this many times when dealing with intelligent part numbers.
 At some point, the system broke down and ad-hoc methods were devised to handle the short coming which typically dies with the person who devised it.
 It's a crap shoot at best trying to categorize or clean up the information.

-The next argument I would put forth is what happens when the system at some point falls short?
-I have yet to come across an intelligent part numbering system that didn't at some point.
+The next argument I would put forth is this: what happens when the system at some point falls short?
+I have yet to come across an intelligent part numbering system that didn't do so at some point.
 I'm sure they are out there but I haven't seen one yet.
-We do a fair amount of data migration work and there is always a significant amount of part numbers that have everyone scratching their heads.
+We at Zero Wait-State do a fair amount of data migration work and there is always a significant amount of part numbers that have everyone scratching their heads.
 Either the numbering system failed to take in a significant variable and an ad-hoc extension was added, or, a user entered the number in incorrectly and it was released without correction.
 But, the bigger issue comes in when trying to discern why or how these occurred and how to handle them going forward.
 I could go on about this, but in short, these are a significant cost in merge activities.

 My final argument, and by no means is this a complete list, is the issue of error rate due to manual entry.
 Because most PLM systems don't capture the intelligence and logic required to administer a numbering system like this, they usually allow a string input field so the system can handle intelligent part numbers.
 As a result, a user at some point will enter a part number incorrectly where it will go unchecked and get released.
 User error on entry of 15+ numbers is almost 100% according to several studies.
 This is a significant downside to using intelligent part numbers.

-In my next installment, I will review semi intelligent part numbers and random part numbers in my blog, “"Make My Day" The Pro’s and Con’s on Hybrid and Random Part Numbering”.
+In my next installment, I will review semi intelligent part numbers and random part numbers in my blog, “Make My Day" The Pro’s and Con’s on Hybrid and Random Part Numbering”.